symfoni/symfoni-monorepo/packages/buidler-react/README.md

 ### Configuration

 This project applies some opinions on your frontend project.
-It must use react, typescript, ethers v5, web3modal and react spinners (can be removed later).
+It must use react, typescript, ethers v5 and web3modal (can be removed later).

 Run this command in your frontend project root to install those dependencies:

-`npm install --save spinners-react ethers web3modal` `yarn add spinners-react ethers web3modal`
+`npm install --save ethers web3modal`
+`yarn add ethers web3modal`

 There are two buidler configrations